-Grammy award winning, session bassist, Reggie Young and his unorthodox style of bass playing has turned heads in the music industry which unleashed gigs with stars such as Lenny Kravitz, Alicia Keys, Paul Shaffer, Stevie Wonder, Will. i. am., Ruben Studdard and many more.
-Born in New York, Reggie began playing bass at age 12.
-Reggie's roots were established in a small church located in the small village of Hempstead L.I. where he quickly became nationally recognized and sought after as a session bassist.
-Early in his professional career Young recorded on dozens of gospel artists records which brought him international acclaim and along with it came an international fan base.
+Grammy award winning, session bassist, and father of 4, Reggie Young is often referred to as a "bass god".
+He tours and records with Lenny Kravitz, Alicia Keys, Paul Shaffer, Stevie Wonder, Will. i. am., Boys 2 Men, T.I., Ruben Studdard, Kelly Price, Faith Evans, Snoop Dog, Charlie Wilson, Jill Scott, JADE, Big Daddy Kane ,and many more.
+Born in Long Island New York, While drumming since age 8 Reggie began playing bass at age 12.
+Reggie's roots were established in a small church located in the small village of Hempstead L.I. where he quickly became an in demand bassist on the gospel scene recording with every major gospel artist in the North East.

 For more album information click on the album credits tab up above.